-The JMA continues to operate the geostationary meteorological satellite Himawari-8, and launched the Himawari-9 on November 2, 2016.
-It began backup operation in March 2017.
-With the launches of Himawari-8 and Himawari-9, the JMA has established a two-satellite system that is crucial for continuous and consistent observation.
+JMA continues to operate the geostationary meteorological satellites Himawari-8 and Himawari-9.
+The two-satellite system was established to ensure consistent observation over the long term, and provides constant, 24-hour observation of wide areas of East Asia and the Western Pacific region.
 By using these satellites, in addition to improving the disaster prevention function against such things like tropical cyclones and torrential rainfalls, Japan is leading the world in strengthening its monitoring function of the Earth's environment, including global warming.